SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPreferenceAgent/GetFromSectionAndKey.md

 # NSPreferenceDescription GetFromSectionAndKey(String section, String key)

-Gets a NSPreferenceDescription based on the section and key
+Gets an NSPreferenceDescription based on the section and key

 ## Parameters